 Our corporate governance framework is structured in a manner which reflects both the governing body and the system in which it operates.
-While it is closely connected to the assignment of rights and responsibilities across the organisation and other partners, the framework strives to provide challenge, clarity and accountability to all stakeholders.
+While it is closely connected to the assignment of rights and responsibilities across the organization and other partners, the framework strives to provide challenge, clarity and accountability to all stakeholders.

-Code of Best Practice on Corporate Governance (Issued jointly by the SEC and CASL) The C Company Shareho olders Custoinability The Board d Directors' Relations with Accountability Accountability and Institutional Other Sustainability Reporting Remuneration Shareholders Audit Investors Investors Reporting A1-A11 B1-B3 C1-C3 D1-D6 E1-E2 F1-F2 G
+Code of Best Practice on Corporate Governance (Issued jointly by the SEC and CASL) The Company Shareholders The Board Directors' Relations with Accountability and Institutional Other Sustainability Reporting Remuneration Shareholders Audit Investors Investors Reporting A1-A11 B1-B3 C1-C3 D1-D6 E1-E2 F1-F2 G

-The Board

-An Effective Board (Principle A.1)
+The Board An Effective Board (Principle A.1)

-The Board of Softlogic Capital PLC comprises of 8 renowned professionals whose profiles are given on pages 22 to 23.
-Directors are elected by shareholders at the Annual General Meeting, with the exception of the Managing Director who is appointed by the Board and remains as Executive Director until expiry or termination of such appointments.
+The Board of Softlogic Capital PLC comprises of 8 renowned professionals whose profiles are given on pages 21 to 23.
+Directors are elected by shareholders at the Annual General Meeting, with the exception of the Managing Director who is appointed by the Board, and remain as Executive Director until expiry or termination of such appointments.
 Casual vacancies are filled by the Board, based on the recommendations of the Board Nomination Committee as provided for in the Articles of Association.
 The Board provides strategic direction and sets in place a sufficiently robust governance structure and policy framework to facilitate value creation to stakeholders in accordance with applicable laws and regulations.